 Table of Contents

-Denis Regnier is Assistant Professor and Head of Humanities and Social Science at the University of Global Health Equity in Rwanda.
+Denis Regnier is Assistant Professor and Head of Humanities and Social Sciences at the University of Global Health Equity in Rwanda.
 He gained his PhD in anthropology from the London School of Economics, UK.

 Slavery and Essentialism in Highland Madagascar offers a compelling, beautifully written, and ethnographically rich account of slavery’s legacy in the lives of Malagasy people.
 Drawing from historical, ethnographic and psychological research, Regnier systematically addresses the book’s central question — Why are the Berosaina stigmatized in the ways they are? – leading readers to a multifaceted answer that is ultimately satisfying.”